cmoserj/culturologies.github.io/_pages/about.md

 I work on questions examining the relationship between structure and adaptation in social, biological, economic, and neural systems from a complex systems perspective.
 To do this, I utilize methods from network theory, agent-based modeling, and large-scale corpus analysis.

+I also co-host [Horizons Review](https://horizonsreview.substack.com/podcast), a podcast that explores neglected intellectual texts and thinkers in philosophy and cognition.

 Please reach out to me either via [email](mailto:cmoserj@gmail.com) or on [X](https://twitter.com/LTF_01) if you would like to chat.

 In the meantime, here's a collaboration network I made of my PhD department.
 At the time we had 51 nodes, an average clustering coefficient of .17, and a path length of 3.39.
 In my work on innovation and collective problem-solving, I have yet to find an organization of this size that is as innovative as ours.
 You can download the edge list [here](https://culturologies.co/files/Department22.csv).